LAST UPDATED: 29 March 2018

-Once again, shops are doing their best to entice us with all things bunny-related.
-And while chocolate rabbits may be a more common sight, sadly there is still a trend of gifting real-life 'Easter' bunnies.
+Easter is nearly here!
+And once again, shops are doing their best to entice us with all things bunny-related.
+While chocolate rabbits may be a more common sight, sadly some people still consider giving real-life 'Easter' bunnies as gifts.

 Rabbits are prey animals.
 This means that their natural reaction is more likely to be one of fear and self-preservation — and they need to be handled much differently to predatory animals like dogs and cats.
 It is natural for a baby, and even an adult bunny to be timid if he or she doesn't yet know you or is in unfamiliar territory.
 As their confidence and trust grows, they will become endearing and affectionate animals — but this requires patience, and understanding on your part.
 Get started here.

 Particularly following Easter, pounds, shelters and rescue groups will be caring for rabbits — both mature and young — who are in desperate need of the loving home they deserve.
-If you have the ability to offer a rabbit a long and happy life – please contact your local shelter, or see this list of rescue groups to adopt a bunny in need.
+If you have the ability to offer a rabbit a long and happy life – please contact your local shelter, or check out the rabbits currently available for adoption on the PetRescue website.

 For more information about bunny health and care, head to The Rabbit Doctors.